 Hank Chi-Hsi Kung

-I am a research assistant at National Chiao Tung University in Taiwan, focusing on visual action representations learning and event identification under the supervision of Prof. Yi-Ting Chen and Dr. Yi-Hsuan Tsai.
+Previously, I was a research assistant at National Chiao Tung University in Taiwan, where I focused on visual compositional representation and self-supervised video representation learning under the guidance of Prof. Yi-Ting Chen and Dr. Yi-Hsuan Tsai.

 Email /